himachal pradesh vs uttarakhand

 Our conversation started with one of those moments when you meet another traveller from your home country and you find yourself forced to exchange the usual banalities of how amazing this place is, followed by the ubiquitous gamut of ‘Where are you from in India’ and ‘where you’re going next’.

-As we finished the small talk, I enquired them about their favourite places in south India.
-I had a long desired to travel south of India.
+As we finished the small talk, I asked them about their favourite places in south India.
+I had a long desire to travel south of India.
 South India was their home, after all, I thought no one could know the answer better but it turned out they were some of those people for whom travelling in your own country was not worth it.

-Why people want to pay a crock of gold when they can see something equally beautiful in their own country.
+Why do people want to pay a crock of gold when they can see something equally beautiful in their own country?

 This statement particularly applies to those living in countries like India.
 India is so big and diverse that one needs a lifetime to understand its myriad and heterogeneous settings.